-A Call For A Ceasefire In Yemen Makes News.
+A Call For A Cease-Fire In Yemen Makes News.
 Its Catastrophe Doesn't

 Yemen is finally making headlines.
-The U.S. has called for a ceasefire in hostilities.
+The U.S. has called for a cease-fire in hostilities.

 But in the meantime, the humanitarian crisis characterized as the world's worst by the U.N. continues unabated — and largely out of the public's mind.